ivanhofer/sthemer/README.md

       color: black;
    }

-   // theses styles will apply when the component gets rendered on a 'light' wrapper
+   // these styles will apply when the component gets rendered on a 'light' wrapper
    // (supports 3 levels of nesting)
    :global(.sthemer-light) button,
    :global(.sthemer-dark) :global(.sthemer-light) button,